Our services are working normally

 3. Customisation cookies

 These cookies store your personal settings such as font sizes, volume level, or remember basic information that you've entered, so next time you visit our website it's all there for you.
-For example, if you choose to ask us to remember your customer number for the Internet Bank, you won't have to enter it the next time you need it.
+For example, if you choose to ask us to remember your customer number and Date of Birth for the Internet Bank, you won't have to enter them next time you login.

 4. Targeting cookies